-Also known as acid reflux, gastroesophageal reflux disease (GERD) is a chronic disorder that occurs when the acids in the stomach backup into the esophagus and irritate the lining.
+Gastroesophageal Reflux Disease, or GERD, is caused by frequent acid reflux.
+It is a chronic disorder that occurs when the acids in the stomach back up into the bottom of your esophagus (lower esophageal sphincter) and irritate the lining.

 GERD is caused by a malfunction in a ring of muscle fibers at the end of the esophagus known as the lower esophageal sphincter (LES).
 Typically, the LES opens during food consumption to allow food to pass through the esophagus into the stomach and then closes again.
 With GERD, the LES doesn’t fully close, allowing stomach acids to leak into the esophagus.